Best Korean Skincare Routine

 - Controls oil without drying you out

-Pro tip from a mum: Don’t use this every single day.
+Professional tip: Don’t use this every single day.
 Start with twice a week and build up.
-I learned this the hard way when I got excited and used it daily – my skin was not happy with me.
+I learned this the hard way early on when I got excited and used it daily, my skin was not happy with me.

 Best Korean Essence: COSRX Advanced Snail 96 Mucin Power Essence